The English Way

 - A Gothic Anthology of extracts including Edgar Allen Poe

 All students have four lessons of English per week leading towards their two GCSEs in English Language and English Literature (AQA).
 Students have regular topic tests and these, alongside homework, allow staff to check the ongoing understanding of the students.
 The use of mock exams in Y10 and Y11 allows students to be comfortable and confident in an examination setting, as well as helping them to target their revision more effectively.

 The English Language qualification consists of two examinations which assess students’ reading and writing skills.
 Across the two examinations, students read and comment on fiction and non-fiction texts from a range of time periods.
 The skills of retrieval, inference, analysis, evaluation, synthesis and comparison are essential aspects of the course.
 Students are also required to use these texts as inspiration to write creatively.
 Students are asked to write for different purposes, such as writing to describe, narrative, argue and explain.
 Students are assessed on their ability to write for purpose, use language, structure their writing and be accurate.

 The English Literature qualification also consists of two examinations, and students study texts across a range of genres.
-Our chosen Literature texts are Romeo and Juliet by William Shakespeare; An Inspector Calls by J.B.
-Priestley; A Christmas Carol; and the Power and Conflict poetry anthology.
+Our chosen texts are Macbeth by William Shakespeare; An Inspector Calls by J.B.
+Priestley; The Strange Case of Dr Jekyll and Mr Hyde by R L Stevenson; and the Power and Conflict AQA poetry anthology.
 Students are therefore given the opportunity to read texts across different time periods and continue to learn about significant themes, some of which they have already encountered at Key Stage 3.
 Students learn to analyse writers’ methods, make interpretations, use evidence and link to wider ideas and concepts.